cmfcmf/OpenWeatherMap-PHP-API/README.md

 echo $weather->temperature;
 ```

 For more example code and instructions on how to use this library, please take
 a look into  the `Examples` folder.
 Make sure to get an API Key from
 http://home.openweathermap.org/ and put it into `Examples/ApiKey.ini`.

 - `CurrentWeather.php` Shows how to receive the current weather.
 - `WeatherForecast.php` Shows how to receive weather forecasts.
 - `WeatherHistory.php` Shows how to receive weather history.
 - `UVIndex.php` Shows how to receive uv index data.
-- `Cache.php` Shows how to implement and use a cache.

 Contributing
 ============
 I'm happy about every **pull request** or **issue** you find and open to help
 make this API **more awesome**.

 ## Vagrant

 You can use [Vagrant](https://vagrantup.com) to kick-start your development.
 Simply run `vagrant up` and `vagrant ssh` to start a PHP VM with all
 dependencies included.

 ## Docker